 Internationalisation of the labour market

-In total, 13% of the contractual employees are foreigners, 8% of the total are European foreigners, 2% each are from Asia and Turkey respectively, and only 1% are from the US and AUS, or from Africa.
-17% of the Berlin population are foreigners.
+In total, 13 % of the contractual employees are foreigners, 8 % of the total are European foreigners, 2 % each are from Asia and Turkey respectively, and only 1 % are from the US and Australia or from Africa.
+Foreign nationals make up 17 % of Berlin’s population.

 Game development education and R&D

-The education landscape is a useful indicator for the availability of young talents, while the R&D climate could indicate the appeal for senior staff to settle in Berlin.
+The education landscape is a useful indicator of the availability of young talents, while the R&D climate could be attracting senior staff to Berlin.

-Game design and game programming are on the upswing in all of Germany, but Berlin has a wide range of courses and study programmes on offer.
+Game design and game programming are on the upswing all over Germany, but Berlin has a wide range of courses and study programmes on offer.

 Berlin offers 25 training or study programmes with a focus on games at 11 universities or private colleges.
-This includes both full games studies such as game design or programming as courses on digital games development within study programmes such as media informatics.
-In Berlin, the highest academic degree to be earned is a B.A. in Games design at the HTW (University of Applied Sciences) which is a public institution.
-They are planning for an M.A. course in 2019.
-There are 500-600 enrolments per year for games specific university courses, and around 250 for games specific training.
-As overall in Germany, technological innovation is highly supported.
-The fact that R&D is not Europe-aid relevant is possibly a supporting factor.
-Therefore, research is highly supported.
-Public expenditure on scientific research in 2018 has been around 300 m €, which constitutes 1% of the total budget for.
-Compared to this, as far as figures exist for this category, private investment was comparatively low (also in comparison to the rest of Germany) with 1.628 m €.
+This includes both study programmes, such as game design or programming, and classes on digital games development within study programmes like media informatics.
+In Berlin, the highest academic degree that can be earned is a B.A. in game design at the HTW, a public university of applied sciences.
+They are planning an M.A. course in 2019.
+There are 500-600 enrolments per year for game-specific university courses, and around 250 for game-specific training.
+As in general in Germany, technological innovation receives a lot of support.
+The fact that R&D does not qualify for EU funding may be a factor.
+Therefore, research is given a lot of support.
+Public expenditure on scientific research in 2018 was around 300 m €, which constitutes 1 % of the total budget for 2018.
+Compared to this, as far as figures exist for this category, private investment was comparatively low (also in comparison to the rest of Germany) at 1.628 m €.

-The average fees for studying at a public university is around 250 € p.a..
-In 2018, the state spent 26% of its total household on education in general.
+The average tuition for studying at a public university is around 250 € p.a.
+In 2018, the state spent 26 % of its total budget on education.

-In Germany, English language is a mandatory course throughout secondary education levels.
+In Germany, English is a mandatory course in secondary schools.